Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Recommended: 1.9 mg daily during pregnancy

-Other B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), and B5 (pantothenic acid) all support energy metabolism, fetal growth, and development.
+Other B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid) all support energy metabolism, fetal growth, development.

-Forever B12 Plus: Provides B12, B6, and folate—three critical B vitamins for pregnancy.
-However, dosing should be discussed with your healthcare provider to ensure it complements rather than duplicates your prenatal vitamin.
+Forever B12 Plus consideration: Provides B12, B6, and folate—three critical B vitamins for pregnancy.
+However, dosing should be discussed with healthcare provider to ensure it complements rather than duplicates prenatal vitamin.

 Iodine: Thyroid and Brain Development

-Why it's critical: Iodine is essential for thyroid hormone production, which regulates metabolism and is crucial for fetal brain development.
-Iodine deficiency is the world's leading preventable cause of intellectual disability.
+Why it's critical: Essential for thyroid hormone production, which regulates metabolism and is crucial for fetal brain development.
+Iodine deficiency is world's leading preventable cause of intellectual disability.

 Recommended intake: 220 mcg daily during pregnancy (up from 150 mcg)